selin-dursun/YoutubeAPI/README.md

 Business Understanding ---> Data Understanding ---> Data Preparation ---> Exploratory Data Analysis ---> Modelling ---> Evaluation ---> Deployment <br>

 We decided to look at how to optimize the success of a YouTube channel – initiatives to increase views, subscribers etc. as well as YouTube's algorithm.
-We will be using Youtube API to access the data of a chosen channel.
+We will be using [Google's YouTube API](https://developers.google.com/youtube)to access the data of a chosen channel.
 The project is still in progress but the Jupyter Notebook attached contains the API data I have accessed thus far.